-To celebrate international women’s day (March 8th) let’s highlight 5 of the best known female left handed guitarists from past to present!
+To celebrate international women’s day (March 8th) let’s highlight 5 of the most famous female left handed guitarists from past to present!

 Malina Moye is an American musician known for her fusion of a variety of different genres including rock, blues, funk and soul.